 Amaryllis are also thirsty plants, especially for succulents.
 The bulb has been starved of water for several weeks during dormancy.
 Giving it water will help stimulate new growth.

-Water the bulb generously but make sure you do not drench the soil.
+Water the bulb generously but make sure you do not drench the soil – see our amaryllis watering guide.
 A pot with sufficient drainage should ensure this does not happen.

 In the initial stages of the new growth of the amaryllis plant there should be more than sufficient nutrients in the soil, if you have used a potting mix like the one I recommended.
 However, to stimulate a new bloom and not just foliage growth I suggest you fertilize the plant every 2 – 3 weeks after repotting and then at 2 week intervals during its growth.

 I use a fertilizer that has a 10-10-10 ratio of NPK (nitrogen, phosphorus, potassium), to feed indoor amaryllis as this type of fertilizer will give amaryllis everything it needs to thrive.
 Having said that, any one of the good quality slow release succulent fertilizers available on the market these days will work well with amaryllis too.

 Below is a quick overview of the steps you need to follow to get an amaryllis to rebloom.

 How to force amaryllis to rebloom in 5 simple steps:

 - Cut back all the foliage from the plant until you are left with a bare bulb.